Skip to main content

 Speaks x402 fluently.
 Works without it too.

-x402 is Coinbase's open protocol for HTTP-native payments.
-The premise: any API that returns 402 Payment Required can include payment instructions in the response, and any client that understands the spec can pay and retry the request - no signup, no API key, no out-of-band negotiation.
-Blockchain0x acts as an x402 facilitator: you can serve x402-compliant 402 responses from your own API and we settle the underlying USDC transfer.
+x402 is the open protocol for HTTP-native payments.
+The premise: any API that returns 402 Payment Required can advertise payment requirements in the response, and any client that understands the spec can pay and retry - no signup, no API key, no out-of-band negotiation.
+Blockchain0x ships real x402 packages: a pay-side client and receive-side server adapters.
+The only scheme today is exact-usdc, on Base.

-YOUR API RETURNS THIS WHEN A CALLER HAS NOT PAID
+THE 402 A SERVER RETURNS WHEN A CALLER HAS NOT PAID

 HTTP/1.1 402 Payment Required